-(10) They adopt a helpful attitude in their interpersonal dealings, and do not deprive anyone of his or her rights.
-They are good to their neighbours, kind to their subordinates, and always willing to lend a helping hand to those in need such as the orphans, needy widows, and those struggling to repay their debts.
+(10) They adopt a helpful attitude in their interpersonal dealings and do not deprive anyone of his or her rights.
+They are good to their neighbors, kind to their subordinates, and always willing to lend a helping hand to those in need such as orphans, needy widows, and those struggling to repay their debts.

 (11) They are just and equitable in all aspects of life.
 They never give false testimony, nor do they hide evidence for fear of their own safety.
 They strive against what is false and deceptive, and make an effort to eradicate all oppressive practices.

-(12) The true believers support one another and strengthen the bond of unity among them.
+(12) True believers support one another and strengthen the bond of unity among them.
 They denounce sectarianism and creating divisions within religion, and instead adhere to the Qur’an and the practice of the Prophet ﷺ.

 (14) Steadfastness is another one of their traits.
 They are resolute in the face of difficulty, and patient when confronted with grief.
 They trust Allah in all situations and never despair of His help and mercy.

 (15) They repel evil with good whenever they can.
 They are quick to forgive others’ excesses, and exercise clemency when revenge is within their power.
-They try to influence others in a positive way, countering hatred sensibly with a good gesture.
+They try to influence others in a positive way, countering hatred sensibly with good gestures.